 Every software development company is unique.
 Even companies in the same field may have unique areas of interest or expertise.
 Our goal is to work with clients that are the best fit, both for the project but also for the kinds of resources we have within reach.
 Do you need someone who can handle the majority of the decision making and planning in addition to coding?
 Or are you in charge of everything except for the final execution of the software?
 Having an idea of such things before choosing the right fit for your project can be a lifesaver.
 Watch our video to learn the kind of company we are and what makes for a perfect fit with our team.

-Working with us, Alliance Software, this is controversial, but in our experience, people get a better outcome when they tell us their budget.
-If they tell us their budget, we can often work towards it.
-I don’t mean work up as in, you can say I’ve got this much money.
-What is the best that I can do?
-You still get itemized pricing, but typically we work better with people whose budget we know.
+This is controversial, but in our experience, people get a better outcome when they tell us their budget.
+If they tell us their budget, we can often work towards it and I don’t mean work up.
+Often you can say “I’ve got this much money.
+What is the best that I can do?”
+You still get itemised pricing, but typically we work better with people whose budget we know.
 We want people to be engaged.

 - Domain knowledge.
 We want someone who knows their domain, who can answer the questions.
 You don’t have to know everything but we like people who know their domain.

-We like them to be nice.
+Experienced.
 Ideally they would have a little bit of experience which is what we’re hoping to get today.

 Are you looking for someone who is capable of handling the complex nature of the back-end routines developed in software, or do you just need a pleasant looking website?
 Companies which need software developed for them come from every walk of life.
 They have a range of needs that cover the entire gamut of possibilities.
 The more you know as the client, the better work you will get from your team.
 By learning the thinking behind the development team, you can plan for a successful software creation and deployment, while potentially saving great amounts of time and money.